 A New Toolbox

 Usually, Guy starts the designing process by preparing a clay model.
-It allows him to get closer to intended purpose of the device.
+It allows him to get closer to the intended purpose of the device.
 The next stage is to 3D scan the model.
 Noteworthy, 3D printer brought a new perspective to the search for assistive devices, their designs, shapes and applications.
-What used to be impossible because of the costs and material’s restrictions, turned out to be reachable with the help of 3D printer.
+What used to be impossible because of the costs and material’s restrictions, turned out to be reachable with the help of a 3D printer.
 The problem analysis concentrates on finding a personalized solution.
 It’s a shift in mindset, because you no longer have to try to adjust methods to existing devices.
 You can create them yourself!
 Furthermore, you can easily edit and adjust the design for the particular usage depending on the demands.

 What’s invaluable about that approach, it allows a future user of the device to take part in the designing process.
-Generic mass-produced handicapped accessories available on the market offer some degree flexibility.
+Generic mass-produced handicapped accessories available on the market offer some degree of flexibility.
 On the other hand, 3D printed counterparts are fully customizable.
 Additionally, the disabled person can take part in the designing process.
 Previously dependent on imposed solutions, now they can shape their own tools.
 There’s no need to adapt to the device, as they will adapt to their users.
 Self-designed accessories are also easier to accept.
-If found inefficient, they can be always redesign and quickly 3D printed again.
-Everything to make a life a little more comfortable.
+If found inefficient, they can always be redesigned and quickly 3D printed again.
+Everything to make life a little more comfortable.